Book-project in slow progress since 2019 –

 This investigation of co-evolutionary architecture imparts a combination of experiential, propositional and theoretical knowledge that is developed in a process in which concrete experiments, critical discussions, evaluation of experiences, theoretical studies and the development of visions evolve one another.
 The results are conveyed in book format.

 About the project

-Proposal for a pentalogy of books about co-evolutionary architecture, including a theoretical introduction to the concept of co-evolution and its possible meaning and relevance in architecture; investigations of the possible application of the concept in practice, research and education, respectively; and a discussion of the possible co-evolutionary integration of theory, practice, research and education in architecture.
+A pentalogy of books including a theoretical introduction to the concept of co-evolution and its possible meaning and relevance in architecture; investigations of the possible application of the concept in practice, research and education, respectively; and a discussion of the possible co-evolutionary integration of theory, practice, research and education in architecture.

 The pentalogy differs from most other books about architecture in that the focus is on the processes of architecture rather than on the results.
 It is about how to conceive, create, study and teach architecture rather than about what is conceived, created, studied or taught.
 In that sense it also differs, in that the focus integrates theory, practice, research and education rather than focusing on only one of these areas.

 The project seeks to connect two major strands of the current debate about architecture, i.e. how to make architecture more socially inclusive and how to make it more environmentally sustainable, suggesting that the two questions are interrelated and might be answered through a co-evolutionary approach.

 Co-evolutionary architecture is about the possible application of a specific aspect of the evolutionary theory, namely that of co-evolution, in architecture.
 It is not about the architectural imitation of or the human affiliation to nature, though it does indeed have certain affinities with the theories of biomimicry and biophilia.

 1. Architecture is understood here as a collective expression of humanity.